dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly-deployment-layout.md

    Change the `{VERSION}` placeholder of the preceding package reference to the version of the package.
 The latest version can be found at [`Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle` package (NuGet.org)](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle).

-1. In the **`Server` project, add the endpoint for serving the bundle (`app.bundle`).
-The experimental `MapGet` can be found in the [Serve the bundle from the host server app](#serve-the-bundle-from-the-host-server-app) section of this article.
+1. In the **`Server`** project, add an endpoint for serving the bundle file (`app.bundle`).
+Example code can be found in the [Serve the bundle from the host server app](#serve-the-bundle-from-the-host-server-app) section of this article.

 1. Publish the app in Release configuration.

 ## Customize the Blazor WebAssembly loading process via a NuGet package

 > [!NOTE]
 > The guidance in this section pertains to building a NuGet package from scratch.
 The experimental [`Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle` package (NuGet.org)](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle) is based on the guidance in this section.
-When using the provided package, you don't need to follow the guidance in this section.
-For more information and guidance on how to use the provided package, see the [Experimental NuGet package and sample app](#experimental-nuget-package-and-sample-app) section.
+When using the provided package because you don't require customization of the process, you don't need to follow the guidance in this section.
+For guidance on how to use the provided package, see the [Experimental NuGet package and sample app](#experimental-nuget-package-and-sample-app) section.

 Blazor app resources are packed into a bundle file as a multipart file bundle and loaded by the browser via a custom [JavaScript (JS) initializer](xref:blazor/js-interop/index#javascript-initializers).
 For an app consuming the package with the JS initializer, the app only requires that the bundle file is served when requested.
 All of the other aspects of this approach are handled transparently.

 Four customizations are required for how a published Blazor app loads:

 * An MSBuild task to transform the publish files.
-* A package with MSBuild targets that hooks into the Blazor publishing process, transforms the output, and defines one or more Blazor publish extension files (in this case, a single bundle).
+* A NuGet package with MSBuild targets that hooks into the Blazor publishing process, transforms the output, and defines one or more Blazor Publish Extension files (in this case, a single bundle).
 * A JS initializer to update the Blazor WebAssembly resource loader callback so that it loads the bundle and provides the app with the individual files.
 * A helper on the host **`Server`** app to ensure that the bundle is served to clients on request.